Frequently Asked Questions

 Why don't you share the locations of all your photos?

 In the summer of 2015 I was deeply saddened to find several places that I love in Rocky Mountain National Park had been badly damaged, possibly as the result of photographs that I've taken.
 A wonderful area of wildflowers in Wild Basin is now trampled so badly that in much of the area instead of moss and abundant wildflowers there is now just gravel.
-At Lake Helene the little islands of grass near the outlet are now trampled dirt and the area near the Loch where I shot the cover for my new book is getting more and more traffic which may soon badly damage that area as well.
-This is terribly disturbing to me as I want to celebrate the untouched beauty of these areas, not destroy them.
+Numerous locations that I was one of the first to photograph have become destinations.
+The impacts on some of these areas is very visible and in some places quite significant.
+This is terribly disturbing to me as I want to celebrate the untouched beauty of nature.

 What is happening is that people see a pretty photo and want to visit the exact same location, some just to see it and others to try and make their own photo of it.
 While the thinking may be innocent, previously untouched areas soon become heavily traveled and trampled.
 I've found that some photographers will carefully examine photos and go to great lengths to find the exact location so that they can take the same image.
 Soon they share the location with others and the same things happen.
 We are destroying these places in our desire to see the exact same view as we saw in a photograph.
 This doesn't need to happen as there is so much to see and enjoy.
 Rocky Mountain National Park has 415 sq. miles of beauty and tens of thousands of gorgeous perspectives that have yet to be photographed.